hazelcast/hazelcast/hazelcast-documentation/src/ConfiguringHazelcast.md

 #### Using Wildcard

-Hazelcast supports wildcard configuration of Maps, Queues and Topics.
-Using an asterisk (\*) character in the name, different instances of Maps, Queues and Topics can be configured by a single configuration.
+Hazelcast supports wildcard configuration for all distributed structures that can be conifigured using `Config` (i.e. for all except IAtomicLong, IAtomicReference).
+Using an asterisk (\*) character in the name, different instances of maps, queues, topics, semaphores, etc. can be configured by a single configuration.

 Note that, with a limitation of a single usage, asterisk (\*) can be placed anywhere inside the configuration name.